 Reading:

 Social Media may be the best thing since bakers started using knives.
-Like knives, there’s a right way and a wrong way to use them.
-This post explores common eCommerce Social Media mistakes and how to avoid them.
+Like knives, there’s a right and wrong way to use them.
+This post explores common E-Commerce Social Media mistakes and how to avoid them.

 Over-Promotion

-The primary e-commerce social media mistake among companies is over-promotion.
-Social Media isn’t an advertising platform to be exploited first and foremost.
+The primary mistake among companies is over-promotion.
+Social Media isn’t an advertising platform to be exploited, first and foremost.
 It isn’t like TV, where you can broadcast to the masses, a captive audience just waiting to see your marketing messages.

-Social Media is about being Social.
-First and foremost, it’s an opportunity to engage with an audience, to build relationships and the reputation of your brand and to create desire.
+First and foremost, it’s an opportunity to engage with an audience, build relationships and your brand’s reputation and create desire.
 From that engagement, sales will come.

-No one buys a newspaper for the ads.
-Customers rarely follow you on Social Media for yours.
+No one buys a newspaper for the ads, and customers rarely follow you on Social Media for yours.

 Campaigns that produce the greatest engagement and brand value demand at least an hour per day and for larger brands with bigger audiences to reach and engage with, it’s a full-time job.